Skip to content

 401 KneoAuthError Missing or invalid API key.
 Re-check the profile resolution chain.

-403 KneoPermissionError API key is valid but the platform won't authorize this operation.
-Check the key's scopes / role.
+403 KneoPermissionError API key is valid but the platform won't authorize this operation. .code distinguishes a scope/role denial from environment_policy_blocked — the target environment's policy rejected the operation; fixing the key's scopes won't help there.

 404 KneoNotFoundError The resource (run, spec, environment, etc.) doesn't exist.
 Often a stale ID.

-409 with idempotency key KneoIdempotencyMismatchError Same key reused with a different payload — see idempotency.
+409 with code idempotency_key_conflict KneoIdempotencyMismatchError Same key reused with a different payload — see idempotency.
+Also raised for code-less legacy 409 bodies (pre-0.6.0 servers) on keyed requests.

 Other (1xx / 3xx / 4xx that aren't above) KneoError (base) Catch-all for unmodeled statuses.